jonidaniel/data-science-and-machine-learning/tidy-tuesday-analyses/README.md

 3. Navigate to the project directory with `cd data-science-and-machine-learning/tidy-tuesday-analyses`

 4. Every subdirectory name here is in format `YYYY_MM_DD_name_of_analysis`.
 Each subdirectory is devoted to that week's dataset analysis.
-Inside each subdirectory, you'll find three kinds of files:
+Inside each of them, you'll find three kinds of files:

    - `.R` files